reduxjs/redux/docs/recipes/reducers/07-UpdatingNormalizedData.md

 # Managing Normalized Data

 As mentioned in [Normalizing State Shape](./06-NormalizingStateShape.md), the Normalizr library is frequently used to transform nested response data into a normalized shape suitable for integration into the store.
 However, that doesn't address the issue of executing further updates to that normalized data as it's being used elsewhere in the application.
-There are some sample approaches that you can use.
+There are a variety of different approaches that you can use, based on your own preference.
 We'll use the example of adding a new Comment to a Post.

 ## Standard Approaches